dougsillars/dougsillars.github.io/README.md

 <h1>Off to the races!</h1>
 Ok!
 Now you have all the code you need to update the webpage in this gist.
 Optimize all you can, and test with Website Speed Test and WebPageTest.

-Big hint:
+<b>Big hint</b>:
-Simply use Client Hints (as described above), and add the following parameters to your images "q_auto,f_auto,w_auto", and your images will be pretty well optimized.
+Simply use Client Hints (as described above), and add the following parameters to your images <b>"q_auto,f_auto,w_auto"</b>, and your images will be pretty well optimized.
 Add a lazy Loading Library, and you'll be set!

 When you are completed, you can submit your results into this form:

 <h2><a href="https://docs.google.com/forms/d/e/1FAIpQLSdYhsJWpZGrzrg76MmSzkKxSlyfvblDX9_SmaKi7Q39R0FLTw/viewform">Submit Your Site!</a></h2>
 To run the required tests, your site must be hosted and accessible from the internet.
 You can use GitHub Pages.
-1. Visit pages.github.com
+1. Visit pages.github.com<br/>
-2. set up a repository named <github username>.github.io
+2. set up a repository named <github username>.github.io<br/>
-3. once this is created, you are given the option to import from another repository.
+3. once this is created, you are given the option to import from another repository. <br/>
 Enter:"https://github.com/dougsillars/dougsillars.github.io", and you've essentially cloned this repository into your own GitHub Pages repository.
+5. In your new repo settings - allow publishing to GitHub Pages.